alecwixom/Capstone/README.md

 anonymously!
 This was made by Alec Wixom, for the purpose of having a temporary saved database of messages between users.
 All data is saved to the db.json or /api/messages as well as the database is cleared upon restarting the website or using the delete function.
+This was done to ensure privacy of the chatters.

 DOWNLOADING:
 1: go to https://github.com/alecwixom/CapstoneFirstHalfOfDevMountain